 - Check the weather forecast and make sure you are properly equipped for the expected conditions, but also come prepared for the unexpectedly warm weather clothes as well as cold.

 - Teach them not to get too close to wild animals or to feed them.

 - Familiarise yourself with health and safety essentials, such as safety for children around water, campfire safety and administering first aid for insect bites and stings, injuries and accidents and weather related illnesses

 Nothing ruins a camping trip faster than a bad experience with the weather.
 You want to make sure your kids are prepared for any type of inclement weather while camping.
 This includes the kind of clothing they wear.
 You don’t want them to get too hot, but if it is unusually warm in the area where you will be camping, you also don’t want them freezing cold.
 You also need to think about what kind of weather you could run into.

-Clothing for kids in any type of weather ishouldn't vary too much from the clothing outlined in our camping checklist.
+Clothing in any type of weather shouldn't vary too much from the clothing outlined in our family camping checklist.
 You should also consider the three-layer rule even for children so that they can add or remove clothing depending on the temperature and their level of activity.

 It is also a good idea to include an extra set of clothes in case they decided to play out in the rain or the mud.

 7: Bring some favourite toys and games

 Enough of the rules and regulations - now for the fun camping ideas for kids!